inscopix/pyisx/docs/how-to/read-cellsets-trace.md

-# Read status of a cell in a CellSet
+# Read the trace of a cell in a CellSet

 !!! note "Assumptions"
     This section assumes you: